lmeng2857/expense-tracker/README.md

 # Expense Tracker
+> A simple React Web project built with HTML, CSS, JavaScript.
 > Live demo [_here_](https://expense-tracker-meng.netlify.app).

-## General Information
-- This app uses local storage to persist tracking income and expense.
-- What is the purpose of your project?
+- A self-contained React web project constructed with HTML, CSS, and JavaScript.
+- An ideal exercise for mastering React Hooks and the Context API.
-- This is a training project based on the YouTube [tutorial](https://www.youtube.com/watch?v=XuFDcZABiDQ&list=PLillGF-RfqbY3c2r0htQyVbDJJoBFE6Rb&index=1) from Traversy Media in which it's build with react version 16.
+- A training project based on a [tutorial](https://www.youtube.com/watch?v=XuFDcZABiDQ&list=PLillGF-RfqbY3c2r0htQyVbDJJoBFE6Rb&index=1) by 'Traversy Media' on YouTube, utilizing React version 16 for implementation.

+## Technologies Used
+- JavaScript - version 1.0
+- CSS - version 2.0
+- HTML - version 3.0
+- React - version 18.2.0

 ## Features
 - Real-time Balance: See your current balance, expenses, and income dynamically
 - Transaction Log: Easily track added transactions, with new entries displayed on top